lambdaxpy/GNNs-Under-More-Realistic-Label-Noise/README.md

 **Framework: (```./framework```)**
 The Framework is a Machine Learning pipeline for the experiments and hyperparameter optimization.

-More information about *Framework* can be found in the respective ReadMe.
+More information can be found in the respective ReadMe.

 **Experiment: (```./experiment```)**
 The Experiment holds the YAML configuration files of all experiments for the Framework.
 For reproducibility, we have stored our experiments in separate config folders.

-More information about *Experiment* can be found in the respective ReadMe.
+More information can be found in the respective ReadMe.

 ## Requirements